 Results

 A total of 79 crop varieties were found on the permaculture plots to calculate LER values.
-The permaculture sites produced a total of of 93.6 % vegetables, 5.8% tree crops and 0.5% soft fruit.
+Of the crops considered in this study, the permaculture sites produced a total of 93.6 % vegetables, 5.8% tree crops and 0.5% soft fruit.

 On average, the crop yield of permaculture sites was 21,8 ± 7,3 t ha-1.
 Table 3 displays the total crop yield and proportions of different crop types for each permaculture site.
-Mean permaculture site LER as compared to total German agriculture was 0.80 ± 0.27 and 1.44 ± 0.52 as compared to organic German agriculture (Fig. 1, Tab.
+Mean permaculture site LER as compared to overall German agriculture was 0.80 ± 0.27 and 1.44 ± 0.52 as compared to only organic German agriculture (Fig. 1, Tab.
 2+3).
-The permaculture LER of 0.80 suggests that permaculture requires 20% more land to achieve the same yield as total German agriculture, resulting in a non-significant 20% lower permaculture productivity.
-Consequently these results suggest a by trend 44% higher permaculture productivity compared to organic German agriculture.
+The permaculture LER of 0.80 indicates a trend suggesting that permaculture may require 20% more land to achieve the same yield as overall German agriculture.
+Similarly, the results indicate a trend of 44% higher permaculture productivity compared to organic German agriculture.
+However, both differences were not statistically significant (Tab.
+2).

 LER values as compared to total German agriculture and to German organic agriculture both were not significantly dependent on any of the tested predictor variables: farm age, investigated area and presence of livestock (Tab.
 2).